lbuk/elevate/README.md

 ```
 # extension_elevations
-# extension_elevations visualises the elevations, possible rooftop extensions that could be constructed.
-It also prints the number of combinations in the console.
+# extension_elevations visualises building elevations and possible rooftop extensions that could be constructed based on the maximum permitted storey.
+It additionally prints the number of combinations in the console.
 # Specify the existing elevations in a dataframe (see example) along the x-axis and the maximum permitted storey along the y-axis.
 extension_elevations(df = data.frame(building_1 = 3, building_2 = 3, building_3 = 4, building_4 = 4), max_permitted_storey = 6)
 ```